 Using Network Manager

-These packages are not installed on the disk together with the system, so after entering this command, it will automatically install to your computer.
-Then go to the Network Manager and find Connections menu.
-If you don’t see this item, just reboot the system.
+The files are not available on the disk by default, so by entering the command you will automatically install them to your computer.
+Proceed to the Network Manager and find an item named Connections.
+If you can’t see it try rebooting the system.

-Click on Connections, then choose Configure VPN.
-Add a new connection here and type in all the options.
-This new connection should appear in the connections menu.
-If you don’t see it, you should reboot the system.
-Once you see this connection, you can connect to the VPN network whenever you want, as well as disconnect from it.
+Next, click on Connections then choose Configure VPN.
+Add your new connection and then type in all the entries.
+Once you’re done the new connection will appear in the Connections menu.
+If it doesn’t reboot the system.
+After appearing you will be able to connect and disconnect from the VPN whenever you need to.

 Insert the following lines there:

-After this, it’s time to create /etc/ppp/peers/vpn file:
+Once that’s done, it’s time to create the /etc/ppp/peers/vpn file:

 Enter the address of the VPN server instead of vpn.com and your username instead of your name.
-Let’s try to find out what each line means and why we need them.
+Now, let’s find out what each line means and why we need them.

-- maxfail 0 means that you will always get connected again after the disconnection.
+- maxfail 0 means that you will always get connected again after a disconnection.

 - lcp-echo-interval means the period of time between the inquiries of the remote side.